In this blog, Huble questions whether keyword optimisation is still important for SEO and all the benefits that a well-optimised website brings you.

 SEO changes with updates to search engine algorithms, so as search engine algorithms evolve, your content optimisation practices should evolve too.

-However, how search engines are structured and the approach to optimisation remain the same.
+However, how search engines are structured and the approach to optimisation remains the same.
 After all, Google wasn’t built in a day so don’t expect the fundamentals to change too quickly.

 So, instead of asking the above, the question should be: